ellysh/video-game-bots/ClickerBots/protection.md

 2. Patch a header of the `AutoHotKey.exe` executable file with binary files editor (for example with [**HT editor**](http://hte.sourceforge.net))

 It is dangerous to make changes in the executable file.
-These can broke the file and the application will crash at startup.
-But [**COFF**](https://en.wikipedia.org/wiki/COFF) header of the executable file contains several standard fields, which values do not affect behaviour of the application.
+These can damage the file and the application will crash at startup.
+But [**COFF**](https://en.wikipedia.org/wiki/COFF) header of the executable file contains several standard fields, which values do not affect behavior of the application.
 Time of the file creation is one of these fields.
 This is an algorithm to change it with HT editor:

 1. Launch the HT editor application with the administrator privileges.
 It will be convenient to copy the editor into the directory with the `AutoHotKey.exe` file.
 2. Press *F3* key to pop up the "open file" dialog.